gashokvr/rest-api/README.md

 ###dev/api/campaigns/enroll/email
 Method: POST

-- This is used when a contact added to campaign (with an email address)
+- This can be used when a contact needs to be added to a campaign with the contact's email address.
+In other words, to subscribe a contact to a campaign.

 ###Using curl
 ```sh